Rakhine State: India

+Others

+The United States and European countries may support Rakhine state's political aspirations if it aligns with their broader goals of democracy and human rights.
+However, shifts in U.S. political leadership and global trends in democratic governance may affect the level of support and engagement.

+Bangladesh, which shares a border with Rakhine State, is primarily concerned about stability and potential refugee movements.
+The country hosts around one million Rohingya refugees who fled Rakhine State, and it has expressed interest in their safe return.
+Bangladesh’s stance on the Rakhine state depends on how it addresses Rohingya-related issues.

 Education

 Educational opportunities in Myanmar are extremely limited outside the main cities of Yangon and Mandalay.
 The following is a summary of the public school system in the state in academic year 2013–2014.

 Sittwe University is the main university in the state.

 Health care

 The general state of health care in Myanmar is poor.
 The military government spends anywhere from 0.5% to 3% of the country's GDP on health care, consistently ranking among the lowest in the world.
 Although health care is nominally free, in reality, patients have to pay for medicine and treatment, even in public clinics and hospitals.
 Public hospitals lack many of the basic facilities and equipment.
-In general, the health care infrastructure outside of Yangon and Mandalay is extremely poor but is especially bad in remote areas like Rakhine State.
+In general, the health care infrastructure outside of Yangon and Mandalay is extremely poor but is worse in remote areas like Rakhine State.
 The entire Rakhine State has fewer hospital beds than the Yangon General Hospital.
 The following is a summary of the public health care system in the state.